MedentzidisCharalampos/Neural-machine-translation-with-attention/README.md

 `May I borrow this book?` `¿Puedo tomar prestado este libro?`

 There are a variety of languages available, but we'll use the English-Spanish dataset.
-For convenience, we've hosted a copy of this dataset on Google Cloud, but you can also download your own copy.
-After downloading the dataset, here are the steps we take to prepare the data:
+The steps we take to prepare the data:

 1. Add a start and end token to each sentence.
 2. Clean the sentences by removing special characters.